openmrs/openmrs-book-developer-manual/README.md

 <center><h2> Write Code, Save Lives </h2></center>
 ********************************************

 This is the OpenMRS Developer Manual.
-It is designed to be an introduction to OpenMRS Development.
+It is an introduction to [OpenMRS](https://openmrs.org) Development.

 You can view or download the manual at http://om.rs/newdev ([PDF](http://om.rs/newdevpdf))